DreamweaverDSD/DSD/TestsDocument.md

 **6-Password TextBox:**
-- Expected - The texbox is expected to accept any type of character -Result - The textbox accepts any type of characters
+- Expected - The texbox is expected to accept any type of character
+- Result - The textbox accepts any type of characters

 **7-Repeat Password Textbox:**
 - Expected - The textbox is expected to accept any type of character